 If we have no desire to be discerning, we won’t be discerning.
 If we are driven by a yearning to be happy, healthy, affluent, prosperous, comfortable, and self-satisfied, we will never be discerning people.
 If our feelings determine what we believe, we cannot be discerning.
 If we subjugate our minds to some earthly ecclesiastical authority and blindly believe what we are told, we undermine discernment.
 Unless we are willing to examine all things carefully, we cannot hope to have any defense against reckless faith.

 The desire for discernment is a desire born out of humility.
-It is a humility that acknowledges our own potential for self-deception (“The heart is deceitful above all things, and desperately sick: who can understand it?” - Jer 17:9).
-It is a humility that distrusts personal feelings and casts scorn on self-sufficiency (“on my own behalf I will not boast, except of my weakness,” (2 Cor 12:5).
-It is a humility that turns to the Word of god as the final arbiter of all things (“examining the Scriptures daily to see if these things are so,” Acts 17:11).
+It is humility that acknowledges our own potential for self-deception (“The heart is deceitful above all things, and desperately sick: who can understand it?” -Jeremiah 17:9).
+It is a humility that distrusts personal feelings and casts scorn on self-sufficiency (“on my own behalf I will not boast, except

 The desire to be discerning, therefore, entails a high view of Scripture linked with a passion for understanding it correctly.
-God requires this very attitude of every believer (2 Tim 2:15).
+God requires this very attitude of every believer (2nd Timothy 2:15).
 The heart that loves Jesus will burn with a passion for discernment.

 Modern evangelicism, enamored with psychology and self-esteem, has produced a generation of believers so self-absorbed that they cannot be discerning.
 People aren’t even interested in discernment.
 All their interest in spiritual things is focused on self.
 They are interested only in getting their own felt needs met.